 - The only jewellery allowed is one plain stud earring per ear and a watch (smart watches are not allowed).
 Any other form of piercings or jewellery are not allowed.

 - Hair should not be extreme in terms of style, cut or colour eg no mohicans, shaving or lines

 - Hair bands and other accessories should be plain black.

-- Excessive make-up is not allowed.
+- Excessive make-up and nail extensions are not allowed.